wikimedia/operations-debs-trafficserver/doc/reference/configuration/records.config.en.rst

 .. ts:cv:: CONFIG proxy.config.net.sock_mss_in INT 0

    Same as the command line option ``--accept_mss`` that sets the MSS for all incoming requests.

+.. ts:cv:: CONFIG proxy.config.net.sock_packet_mark_in INT 0x0

+   Set the packet mark on traffic destined for the client (the packets that make up a client response).

+   .. seealso:: :c:func:`TSHttpTxnClientPacketMarkSet` and TS-1090

+.. ts:cv:: CONFIG proxy.config.net.sock_packet_mark_out INT 0x0

+   Set the packet mark on traffic destined for the origin (the packets that make up an origin request).

+   .. seealso:: :c:func:`TSHttpTxnServerPacketMarkSet` and TS-1090

+.. ts:cv:: CONFIG proxy.config.net.sock_packet_tos_in INT 0x0

+   Set the TOS/DSCP field on packets sent to the client (the packets that make up a client response).

+   .. seealso:: :c:func:`TSHttpTxnClientPacketTosSet` and TS-1090

+.. ts:cv:: CONFIG proxy.config.net.sock_packet_tos_out INT 0x0

+   Set the TOS/DSCP field on packets sent to the origin (the packets that make up an origin request).

+   .. seealso:: :c:func:`TSHttpTxnServerPacketTosSet` and TS-1090

 .. ts:cv:: CONFIG proxy.config.net.poll_timeout INT 10 (or 30 on Solaris)